certara/pyDarwin/docs/Glossary.rst

 .. _DEAP:

 **DEAP:** Distributed Evolutionary Algorithms in Python `DEAP github <https://github.com/DEAP/deap>`_.
-DEAP is a python package that includes a number of evolutionary algorithms, including Genetic Algorithm - the GA option in the :ref:`options file<options file>`.
+DEAP is a python package that includes several evolutionary algorithms, including the Genetic Algorithm - the GA option in the :ref:`options file<options file>`.

 .. _fitness:

 **fitness:** A number representing the overall "goodness" of the candidate.
 Called fitness in GA.
-In other algorithms is called "reward" or "cost", or sometimes "loss function".
+In other algorithms, it is called "reward" or "cost", or sometimes "loss function".
 All algorithms in pyDarwin are designed to minimize this value.

 .. _full binary:

 | **full binary**: The full binary is a representation of a specific model coded such that all possible values of the bit string are permitted.
 In general, this will result in
   redundancy of the matching of bit strings with the :ref:`integer representation<integer representation>`.
 For example, if a given :ref:`token group<token group>` included 3
   :ref:`token sets<token set>`, two bits would be required (one bit can only specify two options).
 Two bits have 4 possible values, while only 3 are needed.
 Therefore, some duplication of the matching of the full binary [(0,0),(0,1),(1,0) and (1,1)] to the integer representation [1,2,3] is required.
-Managing this redundancy is handled internally by pyDarwin. the full binary is used only by :ref:`Genetic algorithm<GA>`.
+Managing this redundancy is handled internally by pyDarwin.
+The full binary is used only by :ref:`Genetic algorithm<GA>`.
 | The minimal binary contrasts with the :ref:`full binary <full binary>`.

 .. _GA: